nickporjonathan/Elite-Work-Schedule/README.md

 # Website
 https://nickporjonathan.github.io/Elite-Work-Schedule/
 # Contribution
-Shout-out to Jacob Liberty for help with the work day schedular
+Shout-out to Jacob Liberty for help with the work day scheduler